-Cystic fibrosis (CF) is a genetic disease affecting approximately 30,000 children and adults in the United States .
-CF occurs in approximately one of every 3,900 births.
+Cystic fibrosis (CF) affects approximately 30,000 children and adults in the United States, and occurs in approximately one out of every 3,900 births.

-More than 10 million Americans are unknowing, symptomless carriers of the defective CF gene.
-An individual must inherit two defective CF genes -- one from each parent -- to have CF. Each time two carriers conceive, there is a 25 percent chance that their child will have CF; a 50 percent chance that the child will be a carrier of the CF gene; and a 25 percent chance that the child will be a non-carrier.
+Over 10 million Americans are unknowing, symptomless carriers of the defective CF gene, which comes in over 1,000 mutations.
+When two carriers conceive, there is a 25% chance that the child will have CF, a 50% chance that the child will be a CF gene carrier.

 About 1,000 new cases of CF are diagnosed each year.
 Over 80% of patients are diagnosed by age three, but nearly 10% initially have more moderate symptoms and are only diagnosed at age 18 or older.
 Additional information can be found at the Cystic Fibrosis Foundation website, www.cff.org.